MalvinaTsulukidze/rsschoolcv/cv.md

 *I've been learning English since 5th grade.
 My level of knowledge is Advanced/Fluent and I have zero issues with reading, analysing and understanding documentations, articles, etc.*
-*Also, Thanks to video games and people online hehe!*